-- Have a set time that will become your (their) routine.
-When you ask them, you can be really clear about when you want help, what you will be doing when they are with the person you care for and how long you would appreciate them being there.
+- Have a set time that will become a routine for everyone involved (including your family member).
+When you ask someone to help, you can be really clear about when you want them, what they will be doing when they are with your family member and how long you would appreciate them being there.

 - Some people are really happy to help if they can plan things ahead and if it is a specific task.
 Some people get anxious.
-If they know there are set things they can do they may feel more relaxed about agreeing to help.
+If they know what they will be doing they may feel more relaxed about agreeing to help.

 - Think about the things your family member or friend likes doing.
 If you can link them into helping you and also doing what they like …. you may be closer to a winner.